laurivosandi/butterknife/README.rst

 Installation
 ------------

+Current instructions are based on Ubuntu 14.04, but any modern Linux-based OS should suffice.
 First set up machine with Ubuntu 14.04 LTS on top of Btrfs filesystem to be used as snapshot server.